Xed-Editor/Xed-Editor/README.md

 </div>

-**Xed-Editor** is a powerful text editor designed for developers, programmers, and power users on Android.
-It offers advanced features like syntax highlighting and robust customization
+**Xed-Editor** is a versatile text editor for Android, offering advanced functionality such as syntax highlighting, extensive customization options, and a streamlined interface for efficient editing.

 > **We are looking for contributors/maintainers to help keep the project alive and speed up the development.
 You can help by fixing bugs, implementing & improving features, etc.**